Author royalties: Frequently asked questions

 When are Bristol University Press and Policy Press royalty statements provided?

-We supply annual royalty and sales statements within three months of our end of financial year (31 July).
+Royalty statements are released within 3 months from the end of our financial year (31 July).

 When will I be paid?